DimitriWeiss/up-ac/README.md

 The development of the unified planning framework is still ongoing.
 Hence, some of the integrated planning engines are not yet available for automated algorithm configuration.
 Planning engines confirmed to work in this implementation are:

+- LPG
-- lpg
+- Fast-Downward
-- fast-downward
+- SymK
-- enhsp
+- ENHSP
-- tamer
+- Tamer
-- pyperplan
+- Pyperplan

 It is possible to adjust the configuration space of each engine according to your needs by passing it to the set_scenario() function.
 Read (https://automl.github.io/ConfigSpace/main/) for details on how to define a ConfigSpace.